alexmitrani/Repeatr/README.md

 [Playlist](https://alexmitrani.github.io/Repeatr/articles/Playlist.html) A list of recommended shows - work in progress.

-[Polish](https://alexmitrani.github.io/Repeatr/articles/Polish.html) A discussion of the song 'Polish'.
+[Polish](https://alexmitrani.github.io/Repeatr/articles/Polish.html) A discussion of the song Polish from the Steady Diet of Nothing album.

 ## Repeatr package for R